-The 2017 Registration for 2018 Primary One students is just around the corner.
+The 2018 Registration for 2019 Primary One students is almost upon us.
 If you have not already done so, it is time to evaluate your child’s chances to get into your desired school.
-To help parents, we have computed the oversubscription risk for each school, taking into account the registration history for the past 11 years (2006-2016).
+To help parents, we have computed the oversubscription risk for each school, taking into account the registration history for the past 12 years (2006-2017).

 The risk value is normalised to between 0.0 and 1.0 based on the school with the highest risk for the Phase.
 It is computed on a linear weighted average (the recent years being more important) based on the intensity of the application rates and the type of balloting that may occur for each Phase.
 It reflects the oversubscription risk of schools which have been consistently oversubscribed every year.